ELEKTRONN/ELEKTRONN2/docs/predictions.rst

 speed up predictions by a factor of 2 - 10.
 The larger the patch size (i.e. the more RAM you have) the faster.
 Compilation time is significantly longer.

 ..
-TODO Explain why it's fast and how it works ###TODO
+TODO Explain why it's fast and how it works